Rohithmad06/news-app-condenast/server/README.md

-# Project Title

-APIs to fetch top news from newsapi.org service.
+# APIs to fetch top news from newsapi.org service.

 ---
 ## Requirements